php/doc-base/docs/structure.md

 purposes.
 So some care is necessary to avoid failures.
 There are two types of `xml:id`s used in manuals.

-* **Structural IDs:** IDs that are present on structural elements of DocBook XML (like `<chapter>`, `<section>` and so on), that are used for linking and chunking;
+* **Structural IDs:** Single dotted IDs that are present on structural elements of DocBook XML (like `<chapter>`, `<section>` and so on), that are used for linking and chunking;

-* **XInclude IDs:** IDs that are used as target of XIncludes.
+* **XInclude IDs:** Double dotted IDs that are used as targets of XIncludes.

-Structural IDs are in the pattern `id.id` (always one dot as separator), while XInclude IDs use the pattern `structural.id..local.name`.
-That is, for Structural IDs the name parts are separated with a *single* dot, while XInclude IDs are composed of an Structural ID prefix, a *double* dot separator, and a named suffix.
+Structural IDs are in the pattern `folder.id` (always one dot as separator), while XInclude IDs use the pattern `folder.id..local`.
+That is, in Structural IDs the name parts are separated with a *single* dot, while XInclude IDs are composed of an Structural ID prefix, a *double* dot separator, and a named suffix.

 The `configure.php` script will remove any duplicated IDs found.
-Without warnings in the case of XInclude IDs, so it is possible to use XInclude IDs elsewhere, and will warn about duplicate Structural IDs.
+Without warnings in the case of XInclude IDs, but will generate warnings while removing duplicated Structural IDs.